celo-org/docs/docs/holder/manage/self-custody.md

 celocli releasegold:withdraw --contract $CELO_RG_ADDRESS --useLedger --value <CELO-GOLD-AMOUNT>
 ```

-To vote with any CELO in your beneficiary account, you'll want to register it as a Locked Gold Acccount, authorize a new vote signing key for it, then lock CELO.
+To vote with any CELO in your beneficiary account, you'll want to register it as a Locked Gold Account, authorize a new vote signing key for it, then lock CELO.